sdylewski/split-flap/docs/software.md

 ## 6. Calibration Workflow

-1. **Set Zero Position Offset**
+### 6.1 Set Zero Position Offset

-   - **Important:** Disconnect the unit from all other units and the I2C bus.
+**Important:** Disconnect the unit from all other units and the I2C bus.
 Only connect power and the USB serial cable.
 Serial communication can be unreliable when multiple units are connected due to power draw, I2C bus interference, or electrical noise.

+#### Option A: Interactive Calibration (Recommended)

+The Interactive Calibration tool provides a guided, step-by-step process that automatically calculates the optimal offset using statistical methods.
+This is the recommended method for accurate calibration.

+**Steps:**

+1. **Upload the calibration tool:**
+   - Open `InteractiveCalibration/InteractiveCalibration.ino` in Arduino IDE
+   - Select *Arduino Nano* board (use *ATmega328P (Old Bootloader)* if uploads fail)
+   - Upload the sketch to the unit

+2. **Open Serial Monitor:**
+   - Set baud rate to **9600**
+   - Set line ending to **"Newline"** or **"Both NL & CR"**
+   - **Note:** You may need to press the reset button on the Arduino after upload for serial output to work correctly

+3. **Follow the interactive prompts:**
+   - The tool will automatically home the unit
+   - It will ask you to type the letter you see (to determine starting position)
+   - For each of 5 measurements, it will rotate slowly - press Enter when the next letter just flips
+   - The tool calculates the optimal offset using linear regression from all measurements
+   - The offset is automatically written to EEPROM when complete

+4. **Complete the calibration:**
+   - After the 5 measurements, the tool displays the calculated offset
+   - The offset is saved to EEPROM automatically
+   - You can now upload `Unit.ino` - the calibration is complete

+**For detailed instructions, see:** [`docs/interactive-calibration.md`](./interactive-calibration.md)

+#### Option B: Manual Entry (Backup Method)

+The `EEPROM_Write_Offset.ino` tool is a simple backup method if you already know the offset value or want to manually enter it.
+This method requires you to determine the correct offset value yourself through trial and error.

+**Steps:**

+1. **Upload the utility:**
+   - Open `EEPROM_Write_Offset/EEPROM_Write_Offset.ino` in Arduino IDE
-   - Upload `EEPROM_Write_Offset.ino` to a unit
+   - Upload to the unit

-   - Open Serial Monitor @ 9600 baud (or 57600 if using InteractiveCalibration.ino)
+2. **Open Serial Monitor:**
+   - Set baud rate to **9600**
+   - You may need to restart the serial monitor or press reset to see output

+3. **Enter offset value:**
+   - Type a number (typically around 50 steps) and press Enter
-   - Note the current offset, enter new values until the blank flap aligns reliably (typically ~100 steps)
+   - Test the unit with `Unit.ino` to see if the blank flap aligns correctly
-   - Reflash `Unit.ino` when satisfied
+   - Repeat with different values until satisfied

+4. **Upload Unit.ino:**
+   - Once the offset is correct, upload `Unit.ino` to use the calibrated unit

+**Note:** This method is less accurate than Interactive Calibration and requires manual testing to find the correct value.
 2. **Configure Unit Addresses**
    - DIP switch (SW1) bits: SW1=bit3 (value 8)…SW4=bit0 (value 1)
    - Switch **up = ON = 1**, **down = OFF = 0**